lisakoivu/wc/README.md

 ```
 ## Test pages displayed

-home page: displays the default nginx server page
+home page: displays the default nginx server page.

-hello: The universal greeting
+hello: The universal greeting.

 example: Prompts for basic auth, and displays content from www.orlandosentinel.com.

-3.220.174.188/hello will display Hello World.
+I chose to use a different website than http://example.com, as it's dead.

 ## Release History